ITU-BDSA2024-GROUP13/Chirp/docs/2024_itubdsa_group_13_report.md

 Make sure that your illustration is complete.
 That is, likely for many of you there will be different kinds of "calls" and responses.
 Some HTTP calls and responses, some calls and responses in C# and likely some more.
 (Note the previous sentence is vague on purpose.
 I want that you create a complete illustration.)
  -->

+* The unauthorized user sends an HTTP request to the root endpoint (/).
+* Since the user is not authorized, the system directs them to the registration/login page.
+* After registering or logging in, the user can access the public timeline.
+* The public timeline fetches Cheeps through the service from the database.

 # Process

 ## Build, test, release, and deployment